 Ladies, there’s a big difference between attractive and sexy.

-You should definitely dress attractively, since dressing in clothes that flatter your body and look good conveys confidence.
+You should definitely dress attractively, since dressing in flattering, good looking clothing conveys confidence.

 Your words might say “I’m here for business.”